Getting started

 mapTo({ body: 'Hello, world!' }),

-, which is a wrapper around Node.js server creator with much more possibilities and goods inside.
-When created, it won't automatically start listening to given port and hostname until you call .run()
+)));To create Marble app instance, we can use createServer, which is a wrapper around Node.js server creator with much more possibilities and goods inside.
+When created, it won't automatically start listening to given port and hostname until you call .run() method on it.

 import { createServer } from '@marblejs/core';